daveism/560-prez/4th.md

 I can't really tell if there is a trend in any direction, it looks pretty random.

-Maybe there is a difference in the two basins (Western Atlantic and Eastern Pacific)?
+Maybe there is a difference in the individual basins (Western Atlantic and Eastern Pacific)?

 To create these charts run [charts_basins_all.R](charts_basins_all.R) in R studio.
 ```